Foodie: Receptions of the term

 Chris Onstad, author of the webcomic Achewood and the author of The Achewood Cookbook, stated a dislike for the term.
 Onstad said "There are so many words that already describe the concept of people who like food, or enjoy cooking, or enjoy knowing about cooking.
 "Foodie": It's like the infantile diminutive—you put a "y" on the end of everything to make it childlike.
 We don't need it.
 It's embarrassing.
 'Girl, I'm a foodie.'
 Like oh my God."

 Many journalists, like Roberto A. Ferdman, author of "Stop Calling Yourself a 'Foodie'" in the Washington Post, also criticize the word saying, "There is a great irony in describing yourself as a food insider in a way no actual food insider ever would."
 Ferdman claims that people who associate themselves with being a "foodie" are in fact distancing themselves from the group they wish to be associated with.
 The author then states that there is nothing wrong with having an interest in food, in fact this popular trend is helping the food movement thrive.
 Ferdman's main argument is that since the word is so widely used, its meaning has become ubiquitous and some meaning is lost upon the need to constantly announce how much someone likes to eat.

-Characteristics

-The characteristics of a foodie reflect a deep passion and enthusiasm for food that goes beyond mere consumption.
-Foodies are typically defined by several key traits and behaviors: